tripledio/tripledio.github.io/_posts/2018-04-15-Construction-Tale.md

 * __e) The *'overdesign'* argument.__

-    This one comes in several forms.
+    This argument comes in several forms.
     * We aren't Google!
     * Too many modules.
     * Too many layers.